deprimus/Tale/README.md

 3. **Click** `Run Setup`
 4. **Click** `Import TMP Essentials` **if** a window pops up (Tale needs the TextMeshPro Essentials package)
 5. All done.
 Tale is now fully operational.

+You don't have to worry about the advanced options.
+You can always tinker with them later by using the same menu.

 <p align="center">
   <img src="public/setup/new_menu.png" alt="Setup">